AzureSQLDB/sql-driver-examples/examples/sql/drivers/php-driver-example.md

 sqlcmd -S localhost -U sa -P your_password -d SampleDB -Q "SELECT * FROM TestSchema.Employees;"
 ```

-1. Using your favorite text editor, create a new file called crud.php in the SqlServerSample folder.
+1. Using your favorite text editor, create a new file called interact.php in the SqlServerSample folder.
 Paste the code below inside into the new file.
 This will insert, update, delete, and read a few rows.

 ```php
 <?php